Chizhi Shizhu Hou: Biography

-After Qiangqu's death in 188, the Han court attempted to appoint the Western Tuqi Prince Yufuluo as chanyu, instead of using the traditional Xiongnu election system.
-The southern Xiongnu dissented and elected a lawful alternate leader of the Xubu line.
-Later they expelled Yufuluo, who fled to the Han imperial court.
-When the marquis of Xubu died the next year an elderly king became the nominal head of state without the title of chanyu and the Southern Xiongnu ceased to exist as a coherent entity.
+The Han court attempted to appoint the Western Tuqi Prince Yufuluo as chanyu, instead of using the traditional Xiongnu election system.
+The Southern Xiongnu dissented and elected the Marquis of Xubu as a lawful alternate leader.
+They expelled Yufuluo, who fled to the Han imperial court.
+When the Marquis of Xubu died the next year an elderly king became the nominal head of state without the title of chanyu and the Southern Xiongnu ceased to exist as a coherent entity.

 Yufuluo fled to the Han court but found no support after the death of Emperor Ling of Han in 189.
+As the Southern Xiongnu rebels prevented him from returning home, he and his followers relocated to Pingyang County in Hedong Commandery, east of the Fen River.
 He became a wandering mercenary, working under the Yellow Turbans, Yuan Shao, and the Heishan bandits of Zhang Yan.
-After suffering several defeats to Cao Cao, Yufuluo relocated to Pingyang County close to the Fen River.
+In 193, he supported Yuan Shu at the Battle of Fengqiu against Cao Cao, but was defeated.
+It was around this time that he may have surrendered to Cao Cao.
 He died in 195 and his remaining followers joined his brother Huchuquan.